roosta/blog.roosta.sh/resources/templates/md/pages/another-page.md

  :layout :page
  :page-index 1}

-## Look at this sweet page

-this is another custom page
-totally not a post
+## Dotfiles

+Currently only a placeholder.